AtesComp/rdf-transform/README.md

 * Added "RFTransform.debug" preference (see OpenRefine preferences) to aid debugging
   * Controls the output of specifically marked "DEBUG" messages

 NOTE: To streamline RDF Transform, the RDF reconcile functionality has been removed from this project.
 The reconcile code is intended to be recreated as a separate project.
-Additionally, OpenRefine has native reconciliation services.

 ## DOWNLOAD ##